Scifabric/docs.pybossa.com/docs/api/project/project.md

 **POST**

-To send a valid POST request you need to pass the *csrf token* in the headers.
-Use the following header: "X-CSRFToken".
+To send a valid POST request, you need to pass the *csrf token* in the headers.
+Use the following header: "X-CSRFToken."

 As this endpoint supports **two** different forms, you must specify which form are you targeting adding an extra key: **btn**.
 The options